 Sooo…plans are in the works to carry StoryCorps forward in 2018 as StoryCorps E (as in, E is for Everyone).
 In honor of J Zach Gregg, this May, WNIN 88.3 will air stories from last summer’s StoryCorps workshop, and we’ll stir up new stories in a June workshop at WNIN.
 More on that soon.

 I believe the right doors open when we figure out our purposes and our gifts.
-I believe the universe is cheering for us to find our paths by following our passions, and with that in mind, here are my goals for my 68th year on earth: (1) Lead others to find and tell their stories through StoryCorps E; (2) Finish my own adult novel; and (3) Enter a poetry collection in some contest.
+I believe the universe is cheering for us to find our paths by following our passions, and with that in mind, here are my goals for my 68th year on earth: (1) Lead others to find and tell their stories through StoryCorps E; (2) Finish my own young adult novel; and (3) Enter a poetry collection in some contest.
 Any contest.

 Like me, try putting your goals in writing–not too many, two or three.
 Follow your gifts…We can do this.